tysonjens/Case_Study_notMNIST/README.md

 ![pipes](imgs/MNIST.png)

-*A comparision of two recurrent neural networks that are optimized for slightly different datasets (MNIST and notMNIST).
+*A comparision of two convolutional neural networks that are optimized for slightly different datasets (MNIST and notMNIST).
 Model 1 is optimized for MNIST, and model 2 is optimized for notMNIST.
 Both models are fit to both sets of data, and training times, accuracy, and errors are compared.*

 ___